 Ms. Z contacts Attorneys Dell & Schaefer

-After receiving her denial letter, Ms. Z contacted Attorneys Dell & Schaefer and spoke with Attorney Victor Peña.
-After reviewing the denial letter and discussing the claim with Ms. Z, Mr. Peña agreed to assist Ms. Z with her appeal.
+After receiving her denial letter, Ms. Z contacted Attorneys Dell & Schaefer.
+After reviewing the denial letter and discussing the claim with Ms. Z, we agreed to assist Ms. Z with her appeal.

 To provide Lincoln with updated and objective information regarding Ms. Z’s work capacity, Ms. Z underwent a Functional Capacity Evaluation (“FCE”) on October 23, 2014.
 The FCE revealed that Ms. Z has severe limitations which would make it impossible to work with reasonable continuity throughout an 8-hour work day.
 The appeal included a copy of the FCE report, updated medical records and a detailed summary of the relevant medical records as well as a methodical analysis of the flaws in Lincoln’s review.